 Type ‘health insurance’ into Google and at the top of the results page that comes back will be a load of adverts from price comparison sites.
-And that’s the problem – price comparison sites are not benefit comparison sites.
+And that’s the problem – price comparison sites are not detailed enough.
 They don’t know you and they can’t tailor the product to you.

 The same is true of any similar search around mortgages, property insurance, or income replacement cover.
 The online market is geared to giving you choices that are defined by cost first and benefit second.

 That carries an obvious risk: that in choosing the cheapest product available, you’ll be buying a product that doesn’t actually offer you the cover or benefit you expected it would.
 And if that happens, the chances are you’ll find out when it’s too late.